Find us on:

 We feel confident that SpeechEasy is a revolutionary product, and to this end we offer a 60-day money back guarantee on all SpeechEasy devices.
-Should you decide within 60 days of receiving your device that SpeechEasy is not right for you—for any reason—you may return it to your providing SLP for a 90% refund of the purchase price.
-(10% is retained to offset unrecoverable expenses associated with the manufacture of a customized device.)
+60 days of receiving your device that SpeechEasy is not for you-for any reason- you may return your undamaged device to your SpeechEasy provider for a refund, less 10% of the MSRP price.

 Payment options will vary, depending on the location and the payment terms they currently offer.
 Most offices accept credit card payments and personal checks while also offering financing options such as CareCredit.

 Other payment options or financial assistance may include: Vocational Rehabilitation Services, VA benefits, Flexible Spending Plans through your employer, civic organizations, community organizations and foundations.
 Please contact your local, providing SLP to see what options are available in your area.

 Due to the number of variables associated with medical insurance (provider, amount of coverage, state where located, etc.), it is highly recommended that each customer explore this method of payment with their insurance carrier.
 To assist you Janus Development Group, Inc. has contracted with Healthcare Reimbursement Solutions, Inc. (HRSI).